AscanOfficiel2/Unified_Causal_inference_framework_demonstration/README.md

 - Negative control validation (*Acidaminococcus intestini*)
 - E-value sensitivity analysis

+## Results:
-Results: The detailed results can be found in the DML_bootstrap_negative_control_results.xlsx.
+- The detailed statistical results can be found in the DML_bootstrap_negative_control_results.xlsx.
+- The figure of the DAG (saved as model.png)
+- The forest plot with the negative control
+- Bootstrap distributions